LuizaQueiroz1/Estudos/typeScript/typeScipt.md

 - erases type

   Once TYpeScript compiler is done checking your code, it erases types to produce the resulting "compiled" code.
 It means that once your code is compiled, the resulting plain JS code has no type information.
   That also means that never changes the behavior of your program based on the types in inferred(inferido).
-FInally, typeScript doesn't provide any additional runtime libraries.
+Finally, typeScript doesn't provide any additional runtime libraries.

 ## JS vs TS

-The truth is that I can learn javaScript without knowing javaScript, but I cannot forget that are more resources available about javaScript.
+The truth is that I can learn typeScript without knowing javaScript, but I cannot forget that are more resources available about javaScript.

 **TypeScript is a JavaSCript runtime with a compile-time type checker**.